Guide

 For centuries, until 1960, the only way you could get between the Cinque Terre villages was on foot, and it’s still the best way to get around, with hundreds of gorgeous sea views.
 There are coastal and hillside paths to choose.

-You don’t need to be Superman but do need to be in healthy comfortable walking uphill and have good walking shoes.
+You don’t need to be Superman to hiking but do need to be in healthy comfortable walking uphill and have good walking shoes.
 The distances aren’t huge, but it can take longer than you’d guess from the distance as it’s so hilly.
 It is better start early or late if you don't want to meet many walkers.

 The Blue Path (Sentiero Azzurro or Blue Trail in italian) starts from Monterosso and takes around two hours to reach Vernazza and another two to carry on to Corniglia.
 From Corniglia to Manarola you have to take the high route via Volastra – it takes around three hours and involves some serious climbs but the views at the top through the vineyards are well worth it.